TrinityAudioSDK/trinityaudio-ios-sdk/Integration-guide.md

     [https://github.com/TrinityAudioSDK/trinityaudio-ios-sdk](https://github.com/TrinityAudioSDK/trinityaudio-ios-sdk)
 3. Select the latest SDK version in the `Choose package options` view
-4. Select `TrinityAudioSDK` to be added as a library in the `Add packages` view
+4. Select `TrinityPlayer` to be added as a library in the `Add packages` view

 That’s it!
 You can now Import the library and use the SDK according